AntoineBRTL/Hades/README.md

 This can be usefull for exemple if you want to use a USB stick which emulate a keyboard when you plug it into a machine.

 ### Window
-Copy and paste the commands in a cmd on a target machine
+Copy and paste the commands in a cmd on a target machine.

 ```bash
 cd %TEMP%